apiato/documentation/docs/features/api-versioning.md

 - [How it works](#how-it-works)
 - [Versioning API in header instead of URL](#version-the-api-in-header-instead-of-url)

-Since Laravel does not support API versioning, **apiato** provide a very easy way to implement versioning for your API.
+Since Laravel does not support API versioning, Apiato provide a very easy way to implement versioning for your API.

 ### How it works {#how-it-works}